aoeldemann/fluent10g/README.md

 156.25 MHz, the timestamping precision of our design is 6.4 nanoseconds.
 However, we found that the 10G MAC IP core on Xilinx Virtex-7 devices introduces minor delay variations on the receive-side.
-In our experiments we observed a timestamp precision of 25.6 nanoseconds.
+In our experiments we observed a timestamp precision of 32 nanoseconds.
 We plan to port our design to an UltraScale FPGA board in the future to achieve even higher accuracy.

 #### Is there a maximum trace file size?

 Instead of pre-loading trace data to the memory of the FPGA board before replay can start, FlueNT10G continuously streams data between host computer and the FPGA board during active measurements.
-Thus, the maximum trace file size is only limited by the memory capacity of the host computer.
-The same applies to network capture data.
+Thus, the maximum trace and capture file size is only limited by the memory capacity of the host computer.

 #### What do I need to use FlueNT10G?

 FlueNT10G is composed of an FPGA-based hardware component, as well as software running on a standard PC.
 Currently our implementation targets the [NetFPGA-SUME](https://netfpga.org) board.
 However, if you are familiar with
-FPGA hardware development, the effort to port our design to another board should be manageable.
+FPGA hardware development, the effort to port our design to another board should be modest.
 To generate the FPGA bitstream, you need a license for the Xilinx Vivado tool chain.
 Additionally, a license for the [Xilinx 10 Gigabit Ethernet MAC IP core](https://www.xilinx.com/products/intellectual-property/do-di-10gemac.html) is required.
 To sum up, you will need:

 * NetFPGA-SUME or (with some development effort) another PCIe Gen3 FPGA board